IBM/SalesEnablement-test-repo/docs/VMWaaS/Managing/ManagingSite.md

 11. Click **Cancel**.
 12. Click the **Add cluster +**.

 More clusters can be added to a PVDC.
 Clusters can only have hosts with homogeneous profiles.
 While it is possible to create clusters that use different host profiles, it is not recommended.
 VDCs deployed to a PVDC can use all compute, memory, and storage within the PVDC, *including when multiple clusters exist*.
 To get consistent workload performance, it is best if all clusters within the same PVDC use the same host profile type.
-VMware Cloud Director automatically selects and adjusts the placement of workload VMs across the clusters in the PVDC.
-Placement is not controlled by users with VMware Cloud Director.
+VMware Cloud Director automatically selects and adjusts the placement of workload VMs across the clusters in the PVDC. **Placement is not controlled by users or administrators with VMware Cloud Director.
+All clusters are combined within a PVDC with no fine grain control for workload placement.**

 A new PVDC is typically created for the following scenarios: